samhaug/Linux_class/README.md

 Week 4: Work out of xrd\_outptut.
 Multiple subplot figures.
 Parsing xrd output file. ax.fill\_between.
 Gaussian blur from the scipy library to find peaks.

 Week 5: Work out of interp\_polyfit.
 Use webplotdigitizer to get data from display.pdf and reproduce.
 Use Polygon patches, text annotation, interp1d, and polyfit.

+Week 6: Work out of twin\_axes.
+Reproduce Spencer's scatterplot and introduce axes twinning. make\_plot.py reproduces the figure as close as possible, sams\_version shows a different concept.